egwolk/Basic-Kotlin-CLI-Programs/README.md

-# Basic Kotlin Terminal Programs
+# Basic Kotlin CLI Programs

-Simple terminal programs I built for learning Kotlin.
+Simple CLI programs I built for learning Kotlin.
 This repository contains various Kotlin programs, organized into folders.
 Click the links below to explore each program.

 ## How to Use
 Click the program name to navigate to its respective directory and learn more about its functionality.

 ## Table of Contents
 <details>
-  <summary><h3>SimpleTerminalPrograms</h3></summary>
+  <summary><h3>SimpleCLIPrograms</h3></summary>

   - [Prog1_Operators](SimpleTerminalPrograms/Prog1_Operators) *(Calculator)*
   - [Prog1_OperatorsV2](SimpleTerminalPrograms/Prog1_OperatorsV2) *(Calculator: Version 2)*